-When growing the tomato black prince, space the plants between 24 and 36 inches apart.
+When growing the black prince, space plants in your garden bed between 24 and 36 inches apart.

-The black prince tomato plant is indeterminate.
-This means its plants can grow to be well over 5 feet high.
+These black heirloom tomatoes are indeterminate.
+Indeterminate vines can grow to be well over 5 feet high.

 These tomato plants continue to grow and bear numerous fruits.
-For optimal production, you’ll need to keep pruning them.
+For best results, you’ll need to keep pruning them.

 Pruning reduces competition for nutrients.
 In turn, it ensures that flowering branches get enough nutrition for better production.